 **FALL 2020 Update: Food Recovery Meals will not be possible due to restrictions to prevent the spread of COVID-19.
-We will still be offering free pre-packaged frozen meals, every Friday beginning September 18.**
+We will still be offering free pre-packaged frozen meals with specific pick-up times beginning September 18.**

 Info about the UW Frozen Meals Program:

 - Wearing a face mask is required.

 - Everyone will be expected to follow social distancing rules and stay 6 feet apart.

 - Staff will provide plastic bags, hand sanitizer, and whatever else may be needed to ensure a safe experience for all.